deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 Allison said nothing, just held on and let her get it out.

-"All I want to do is *go home*, but then I act like a Gaoian and I’m scared I’ll go home and people will think I’m a freak, and my family won’t recognise me and I won’t know them and I won’t fit... and… and it all feels like it happened to someone else, Earth, it feels like it wasn’t *me* who lived there, like I’m a Gaoian who had a dream about being human one time and… How do I cope?
+"All I want to do is *go home*, but then I act like a Gaoian and I’m scared I’ll go home and people will think I’m a freak, and my family won’t recognise me and I won’t know them and I won’t fit...and… and it all feels like it happened to someone else, Earth, it feels like it wasn’t *me* who lived there, like I’m a Gaoian who had a dream about being human one time and… How do I cope?
 What do I do?
 I don’t think I know how to do *anything* human any more, but I’m not Gaoian… so… so… *So where do I belong?!*"

 She petered out and just sobbed for a bit, while Allison rubbed her back and waited until she judged the time was right.